jennifertrin/pollverse/README.md

 ## 🌎 Overview

-Pollverse is a metaverse DAO facilitating better public policy.
+Pollverse is a metaverse-based game amplifying better public policy.

 Governments and civic organizations can introduce DAO-like proposals for community matters where citizens and legal residents can vote and post opinions.